VoIP Telephony Glossary – IP-Telephony from A to Z

 Log: Collects system messages that provide information to the user on certain events or errors in the telephone system.

-MAC address: Hardware address for network-enabled devices that is set by the manufacturer of the device and can not be changed.
-Thus, enables a globally distinct identification of the device.
+MAC address: Hardware address for network-enabled devices that is set by the manufacturer of the device and cannot be changed.
+Thus, enabling globally distinct identification of the device.

 Mailbox: Also Voice Mailbox or Inbox.
 A Software that automatically takes calls and provides the opportunity to the caller to leave a voicemail for the callee.

 Music-on-Hold: An audio file is played to callers if they have to wait in a call queue or are set on hold.

 N like Night Switch

 Night Switch: A function that allows to activate absent messages automatically, such as outside office hours or on weekends and holidays.